Singapore Better Or Sweden Better?

 He then points to a choice spot for graffiti in Singapore that has been left untouched:

 Take this wall for instance, it would make an excellent canvas for a teen with a spray can.
-But it’s never had to be cleaned or repainted, it wouldn’t last a week in Stockholm.
-But here [in Singapore], even the tunnels lack graffiti.
+But it’s never had to be cleaned or repainted.
+Here…even the tunnels lack graffiti.

 In his video, Stefan also complies a bunch of photos of construction cones he’s seen in various parts of Singapore.